 You may not think a lot about types of pillow stuffing, but the softness of sofa seat cushions is probably what you mean when you talk about furniture comfort.
 And it’s a very personal thing.
 For every person who loves a “sink down” feeling when sitting on a sofa, there’s another who prefers a firmer, more supportive seat.
 Cushion Fill is one of the four factors we use in our comfort rating system, ABCS Comfort Metrics (the other three are Seat Depth, Arm Height, and Back Support).

-Just like baby bear’s bed, this cushion tends to be just right for a lot of people.
-That’s because it’s soft but requires minimal fluffing.
+This cushion is our softest option.
 It has our eco-friendly foam core wrapped in a recycled polyester fiber.
-While it would benefit from a weekly rotation to keep the wear even, it keeps its shape well if you forget.
+While it would benefit from a weekly rotation to keep the wear even, it keeps its shape well if you forget every now and then.
 (You’re busy!
 No judgment!)
+If you’re familiar with Lee Industries’ cushions, this is called NaturalLEE.

-This, our most supportive cushion, has springs in the core to firm up the seat.
-Don’t worry though, the springs are wrapped in feather and down, so it’s definitely comfortable and soft to sit in.
+This cushion is a happy combination of softness and support.
+It has springs in the core to firm up the seat.
+The springs are then wrapped in feather and down, making them beyond comfortable to sit in.
+This is called Cloud Nine by Lee Industries.

-When it comes to back cushions, they can be filled with either naturalLEE or down.
-NaturalLEE is more supportive, yet still soft and comfortable.
-The down backs are the softest, yet like their seat counterpart, require fluffing and rotating to keep them in shape.
+When it comes to back cushions, they can be filled with either down, down alternative, or polyester fiber (going from softest to firmest).
+Down (Lee Industries’ Haven) is the kind that will envelop you as you lean back, but it requires fluffing and rotating to keep its shape.
 That said, fluffing back cushions is a lot easier then fluffing seat cushions, so don’t be deterred by that if you really want to be cocooned in downy softness.
+Polyester Fiber (aka NaturalLEE) is more supportive, yet still soft and comfortable.
+For a happy middle ground, go with down alternative (Lee’s Plush cushions).

 Here are a few more things to think about as you ponder your cushion-fill options: